solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 +----------+------------+--------------------------------------------------+
 ```

-5. Verify proper installation by opening the Gloo Mesh Dashboard.
+5. In addition, you can verify proper installation by opening the Gloo Mesh Dashboard.
 Click [here](problems-dashboard.md) if that command did not work.
 It's best to run this command in a separate terminal.

 ```sh
 meshctl dashboard --kubecontext $MGMT